Discovering your Mission – a powerful and inspiring use of MindSonar

 If you’ve done a MindSonar profile, have another look at your Graves drives and think about how they are influencing you in that context – could you improve your own motivation by taking them more into account?
 If you haven’t done a profile yet, then why not contact a certified MindSonar Professional to arrange one – it could make all the difference to your success!

-Listening with Meta Programmes – the key to successful communications
+Listening with Thinking Styles – the key to successful communications

 How many times do you, or those around you, complain that people just don’t listen or that they ignore requests and instructions?
 It seems to be a common source of stress and conflict in the workplace and at home, and a problem in public places where signage about use and safety are needed.
 So often, messages just don’t get through to the intended recipient.